nathannguyen58/Gomoku-Game/README.md

 - Four-Four: A player may not make a move if that move simultaneously creates two or more groups of four in a row.
 - Three-Three A player may not make a move if that move simultaneously creates two or more groups of three in a row such that both ends of the three have empty squares.
 # Modes
-The user should be able to input up to three arguments to adjust the board size and numeric win condition. java Gomoku should start a game with a 19x19 grid, java Gomoku 15 12 should start a game with 15 rows and 12 columns, java Gomoku 7 should start a game with a 19x19 grid and to win you need 7 in a row, and java Gomoku 6 15 12 should start a game with 15 rows and 12 columns and to win you need 6 in a row.
+The user is able to input up to three arguments to adjust the board size and numeric win condition.
+- java Gomoku starts a game with a 19x19 grid,
+- java Gomoku 15 12 starts a game with 15 rows and 12 columns,
+- java Gomoku 7 starts a game with a 19x19 grid and to win you need 7 in a row, and
+- java Gomoku 6 15 12 starts a game with 15 rows and 12 columns and to win you need 6 in a row.
 # Testing
 This game has been rigorously unit tested using JUnit framework.
 Details regarding specific tests are detailed in the Gomoku Testing Document PDF file.